SoCal Focal socalfocal.com ·

 A transrectal probe focuses high-energy ultrasound waves to a precise focal point within the prostate, generating temperatures exceeding 80°C and causing coagulative necrosis.
 The Focal One® and Sonablate® devices allow real-time MRI-ultrasound fusion targeting.
 Treatment is performed under general or spinal anaesthesia as a day-case procedure.

-Thermal Transrectal Day-case No ionising radiation Retreatable
+Thermal Transrectal Day-case No ionizing radiation Retreatable

 Cryotherapy procedure